One Egg Omelet with Cheese

 - Warm the oil in a small pan and pour the whisked egg into the pan, ensuring it reaches all the edges.
 If you end up with some raw egg on top, simply tip the pan a bit while lifting the edge or your omelet so that the raw egg can run underneath at the edge.

 - Flip the omelet and add cheese.
-Let it cook for just just long enough to warm the cheese, fold in half and transfer to your plate.
+Let it cook for just just long enough to warm the cheese, and fold in half.

 - Slide onto a plate and serve.